 From Glenda: Planet earth made out of small balloons and newspaper, paper mache.

-From Laytona: Modeling clay to use to make planets instead of Styrofoam.
+From Latonya: Modeling clay to use to make planets instead of Styrofoam.

 Boxes and More Boxes

 Materials: Provide recycle boxes such as small and large cereal boxes and packing boxes.
 The children will make things you never thought of!
 We've had garages, multi-family homes and puppy houses!
 Provide scissors at the block area at this time (supervised of course!) so that they can make doors and windows in the boxes.